 If you’re flying in internationally, the Mandalay and Naypyitaw airports are about equidistant from Mount Popa – a few hours by private car, best to be arranged beforehand.

 Popa is a relatively safe climb.
 Just be sure to stay on the track.
 You will be a long way from a good hospital if you were to injure yourself.

-Myanmar people are very hospitable, and it is almost unheard of that you will be robbed or harassed.
-Troubles are more to do with unsafe vehicles, equipment, or infrastructure, as Myanmar has a lax mentality towards safety standards.
+As for personal safety, Myanmar people are very hospitable, and it is almost unheard of that you will be robbed or harassed.
+Troubles have more to do with unsafe vehicles, equipment, or infrastructure, as Myanmar has a lax mentality towards safety standards.